 - Houses 30-40 students

-Presentation Hall serves as our substance-free housing.
-The hall is home to students ranging from first-years to seniors.
+Presentation Hall is home to students ranging from first-years to seniors.
 Many students who live in Presentation choose to remain here during their four years at Rivier.
-Presentation Hall features a 12-suite configuration; each suite contains one single and one double/triple, as well as a full bathroom with toilet, tub/shower, and sink.
-The building features two large common rooms with a piano, television, DVD, and VCR, as well as a quiet study area on the first floor.
+Presentation Hall features a 12-suite configuration; each suite contains two bedrooms, as well as a full bathroom with toilet, tub/shower, and sink.
+The building features two large common rooms: one for study and one for socializing.
 The first floor has a full kitchen and eating area, as well as laundry facilities.

 - Houses 120 students